RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

     including the `rlcheck` installation verification.

     {{< note >}}
-To install RS without answering the installation questions, either:
+To install without answering the installation questions, either:

 - Run `./install.sh -y` to answer yes to all of the questions.
 - Use an [answer file](#installation-answer-file) to answer the installation questions.
     {{< /note >}}

-    After RS is successfully installed, the IP address of the RS web UI is shown:
+    When the installation completes sucessfully, the IP address of the admin console is diplayed:

     ```sh
     Summary: